 Why Atmos Rupture Detector is extremely reliable

 The rupture module is designed to make the final decision on the occurrence of a pipeline rupture.
-Atmos Rupture Detector has three separate algorithms to detect ruptures, for a highly reliable system.
-A rupture occurrence not covered by one algorithm will be detected by another of the three algorithms.
+Atmos Rupture Detector has four separate algorithms to detect ruptures, for a highly reliable system.
+A rupture occurrence not covered by one algorithm will be detected by another of the four algorithms.

 Low KL: Detects near pump stations where the product is easier to pump